name Inglestomb comes from the family having resided in the region of Ingleton

 names are derived from the names of houses, manors, estates, regions, and entire counties.

 Early Origins of the Inglestomb family

-The surname Inglestomb was first found in North Yorkshire
+The surname Inglestomb was first found in the West Riding of Yorkshire

 , at Ingleton, a village and civil parish in the Craven district that dates back to the Domesday Book

 of 1086 when it was listed as Inglestune.
 CITATION[CLOSE]

 Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)